lowang-bh/dev_virt/README.md

   - `--list-vm`             List all the vms in server.
   - `--list-templ`          List all the templates in the server.
   - `--list-network`        List the bridge/switch network in the host
+  - `--list-SR`             List the storage repository infor in the host

 #####  1). <b>**Create a new VM with a template:**<b>
   - `-c VM_NAME, --create=VM_NAME`                        Create a new VM with a template.